BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: Related Work

 Depth prediction is critical for monocular image interpretation.
 Fu et al.~\cite{fu2018deep} employ a regression method to predict the depth of an image using dilated convolution and a scene understanding module.
 Monodepth~\cite{godard2017unsupervised} predicts depth without supervision using disparity and reconstruction.
 Monodepth2~\cite{godard2019digging} uses a combination of depth estimation and pose estimation networks to forecast depth in a single frame.

 Some approaches predict depth by constructing cost-volume.
-MVSNet~\cite{yao2018mvsnet} first introduced cost-volume to the field of depth estimation.
-Based on MVSNet ~\cite{yao2018mvsnet}, RMVSNet~\cite{yao2019recurrent} uses GRU to reduce memory cost, MVSCRF~\cite{xue2019mvscrf} adds CRF module, cascade MVSNet~\cite{gu2020cascade} Change MVSNet to cascade structure.
+MVSNet~\cite{yao2018mvsnet} first introduces cost-volume to the field of depth estimation.
+Based on MVSNet, RMVSNet~\cite{yao2019recurrent} uses GRU to reduce memory cost, MVSCRF~\cite{xue2019mvscrf} adds CRF module, Cascade MVSNet~\cite{gu2020cascade} changes MVSNet to cascade structure.
 Wang et al.~\cite{wang2021patchmatchnet} generate depth prediction using multi-scale fusion and introduce adaptive modules which improve performance and reduce memory consumption at the same time.
-Li et al.~\cite{li2021revisiting} fuse single-view images with multi-view images and introduce depth-sampling to reduce the cost of computation.
+Bae et al.~\cite{bae2022multi} fuse single-view images with multi-view images and introduce depth-sampling to reduce the cost of computation.